Knowledge base

 2Select the Design tab under the Table Tools banner.

 The Table Styles group lists a number of table designs.
-To get the full list, click the More buttonbeneath the table styles scroll bar
+To get the full list, click the More button beneath the table styles scroll bar.

 The default table style is Table Grid in the Plain Tables category which adds simple gridlines but no shading to your table.